-A common practice by the courts is to require your reply within a set time time from the “service” of the government`s response.
+A common practice by the courts is to require your reply within a set time from the “service” of the government`s response.
 Under Federal Rule of Civil Procedure 6(d), you would add three days to the government`s date of service to start the clock for your reply deadline.
 In other words, if the government says it mailed its response to you on July 7, Rule 6(d) says the clock to file your reply starts on July 10.
 If you didn`t get the response until well after July 10, ask the court for an extension of time to file your reply, the clock does not start when you receive the government`s response.

 Filing a Motion Instead of a Reply

-Also be careful about supplementing a claim so much that it turns it into a new claim.
+Also, be careful about supplementing a claim so much that it turns it into a new claim.
 Courts will not allow a new claim in a reply brief, especially after the one-year time limit has passed.
 That`s unless it`s a “miscarriage of justice,” such as actual innocence.

 Responding to the Government`s Motion for Summary Judgment

-One type of reply that`s crucial in saving your petition is when the government files a “motion for summary judgment” (MSJ).
+One type of reply that`s crucial to saving your petition is when the government files a “motion for summary judgment” (MSJ).
 Since the government`s “response” is actually a “motion,” you would be filing a “response” to that motion.
 These technicalities matter.
-In plain English, an MSJ says that your claims, and the facts in support of them, are so baseless that the court cannot grant you relief.
-Your response to the government`s MSJ must be done a certain way.
+In plain English, an MSJ says that your claims, and the facts in support of them are so baseless that the court cannot grant you relief.
+Your response to the government`s MSJ must be done in a certain way.
 The Supreme Court has explained what someone facing an MSJ in a civil case (i.e., a habeas case) must do to avoid denial of their petition: